 The shareholding in Cuscal is measured at its cost value in the Statement of Financial Position.
 This company supplies banking related services to financial institutions.
 The shares are able to be traded but within a market limited to other mutual ADI's.
-The volume of shares traded is low with few transactions in the last 3 years.

 Management have used the unobservable inputs to assess the fair value of the shares.
 The financial reports of Cuscal record net tangible asset backing of these shares exceeding their cost value.
 Based on the net assets of Cuscal, any fair value determination on these shares is likely to be greater than their cost value, but due to the absence of a ready market, a market value is not able to be determined readily.
-The net dividend return in 2015 was 8.5 cents.
+The net dividend return was 8.5 cents.
 The equity investment in Cuscal Limited is measured at cost of \$0.60 per share as its fair value cannot currently be estimated reliably.